 Set the tone for your workday

 Lighting is one of the keys to creating atmosphere.
 (Just ask any restaurant owner – they know what’s up.)
 Cast too dim a glow, and you’ll be snoozing at your desk before lunchtime.
 Shine a desk lamp on your computer, and you may feel as though you’re being hunted down by a helicopter’s searchlight.

 There are some simple ways you can tweak your home office to invite the spirit of productivity in.
-Put these quick and cost-effective tips (courtesy of this Entrepreneur infographic) to use:
+Put these quick and cost-effective tips to use:

-- Spruce up.
-Plants play a prominent role in ramping up productivity, increasing creativity, and promoting a sense of wellbeing.
-Plus, isn’t your office looking a little bare, anyway?
-Perch a snake plant on your desk to purify the air and boost your mood and focus.
+Spruce up.
+Plants play a prominent role in ramping up productivity, increasing creativity, and promoting a sense of well-being.

 Ah, I spy a few problems.
 Let’s take a look at your desk and see what you can do to stay focused and get work done:

-- Stand up.
 By now, you’ve probably heard about how much a drag sitting can be on your mind and body.
 Sitting for extended periods of time has been linked to weight gain, repetitive stress injuries, bad posture, and low productivity.
 So maybe it’s time to invest in a standing desk.
-Pro-standers claim they feel more active throughout the workday, get more work done, and have better focus (for more on that, check out this Business Insider article).
+Pro-standers claim they feel more active throughout the workday, get more work done, and have better focus.

 It’s no surprise that stress is the bane of productivity.
 You might find yourself staring at the clock, thinking about upcoming deadlines and the hundred million things you have to get done before you can call it a day.
 But letting your stress demons get the better of you is a surefire way to make sure you don’t get as much done.

 So take a deep breath.
 Relax.
 Impossible, you say?
 Try these stress-relief tips on for size: